 Here you will find the latest information issued by Port Authority, as well as helpful tips on what you can do to protect yourself and fellow riders while riding public transit throughout our the region.

-Effective Monday, April 13: To make sure riders have enough space to spread out and to prevent overcrowding, we are limiting the number of passengers who can be on a vehicle at one time.
+Port Authority continues to enforce vehicle capacity limits to ensure riders have enough space to spread out and to prevent overcrowding.
 Drivers will pass up stops when their vehicle reaches the limit until other passengers on the vehicle disembark.

 • No more than 10 riders will be permitted on a 35-foot bus at one time

 • No more than 15 riders will be permitted on a 40-foot bus at one time

 • No more than 25 riders will be permitted on a 60-foot articulated bus or light rail vehicle at one time